sam-smith-cv/sam-smith-cv.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  more_info: <p>Taken atop Spencer Butte while attending <a href="/training#oplss">OPLSS'23</a></p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm a computer scientist with a keen interest in cyber security.
+Having completed my undergraduate studies in 2022, I began my current position as a PhD student, focusing on secure software development.

+Following careful personal reflection, I have decided that transitioning from academia into industry will better fit my motivations, allowing me to directly contribute to real-world scenarios.
+I have developed a range of technical and analytical skills during my time spent working on state-of-the-art research, and I am keen to apply myself and my skills to new exciting opportunities.

+You are welcome to explore this site to find out more about my projects, [publications](/publications), training, education and goals.
+Feel free to get in touch via email with any questions, or connect with me on LinkedIn to follow my progress!